What can people with HIV or AIDS do to try to lower their risk of cancer or find it early?

 Screening is the process of looking for cancer in people who do not have any symptoms.
 While people with HIV are at higher risk for certain cancers, for most of these cancers there are no screening tests proven to help lower the risk of dying from them.
 For example, there are no tests commonly used to screen for either Kaposi sarcoma or non-Hodgkin lymphoma.
 Still, careful, regular medical checkups are important to look for possible signs or symptoms of these cancers in people with HIV.

-In women, invasive cervical cancer may be found early or even prevented by getting regular Pap tests, but they must be done more often than they are in women without HIV.
-HIV experts recommend that women with HIV should have 2 Pap tests (Pap smears) 6 months apart during the first year they find out they have HIV.
+In women, invasive cervical cancer can often be found early or even prevented by getting regular Pap tests, but the tests must be done more often than they are in women without HIV.
+Many HIV experts recommend that women with HIV have 2 Pap tests (Pap smears) 6 months apart during the first year they find out they have HIV.
 If both Pap tests are normal, they can then have the tests every year.

 Other special screening tests for cancer in people with HIV are being studied.
-For instance, because people with HIV are also at high risk of anal cancer, a screening test very much like the Pap smear is being looked at to find out if it is a good way to find anal cancer in its early stages.
+For instance, because people with HIV are also at high risk of anal cancer, some experts recommend they get a screening test very much like the Pap smear (sometimes called an anal Pap test).
+This test is now being looked at to find out if it is a good way to find anal cancer in its early stages.
 If the test improves survival or other outcomes, it may become a standard cancer screening test for people with HIV infection.

 In the meantime, the same cancer early detection tests that are recommended for people without HIV, such as screening tests for breast or colorectal cancer, can also help detect cancers in people with HIV.
 (For a list of current recommended tests, see American Cancer Society Guidelines for the Early Detection of Cancer.)
 Your doctor and dentist should also take extra care during your regular checkups to keep a close watch for any early signs of cancer.
 If you are interested in more cancer screening options, ask your doctor about clinical trials for cancer detection in people with HIV.